logo for pictures-of-cats.org

 Cat History - The Future

-I can't resist, on this occasion, making a fool of myself and speculating what the future might bring.
-We can see in the graph above the "explosion" in the creation of cat breeds during the 20th century.
-The number of cat breeds has probably reached saturation point and perhaps overshot the mark (i.e. too many as some could be merged some people would argue).
-The human race tends to overshoot the mark in most endeavours.
+Cat history wouldn’t be complete without some predictions.
+So, I can’t resist, on this occasion, making a fool of myself and speculating what the future might bring.
+These are my views only and pure speculation.
+We can see in the graph above the “explosion” in the creation of cat breeds during the 20th century.

-The three areas where change will occcur for cats are (a) feral cat populations - upwards (b) wild cat populations - downwards (c) cat association rationalization - merger (d) introduction of regulations to encourage responsible cat ownership.
-And I am talking mainly here of the USA as I must do because it is the biggest "market" by far for the domestic cat.
-Nothing approaches it.
-Cats in the poorer countries will live poor lives for many years to come and it is almost impossible to do much about that because of inefficient and corrupt governments.
+The three areas where change are likely to occur for cats are (a) feral cat populations – upwards (b) wild cat populations – downwards (c) cat association rationalization – merger (d) introduction of regulations to encourage responsible cat ownership.
+And I am talking mainly here of the USA as I must do because it is the biggest “market” by far for the domestic cat but I am not being critical of it in any way.
+Nothing approaches it and it is the most developed domestic cat market it seems to me.
+USA wide ban on declawing is also possible and indeed probable.

-I have put some proposed dates into the timeline below with respect to the above changes.
+I have put some proposed dates into the time line below with respect to the above changes.

 Cat History - Timeline